mousavian/cuckoo/docs/book/src/usage/api.rst

-As mentioned in :doc:`submit`, Cuckoo provides a simple and lightweight REST API server implemented in `Bottle.py`_, therefore in order to make the service work you'll need it installed.
-Bottle release must be 0.10 or above.
+As mentioned in :doc:`submit`, Cuckoo provides a simple and lightweight REST API server implemented in `Bottle.py`_, therefore in order to make the service work you'll need it installed, Bottle release must be 0.10 or above.

 On Debian/Ubuntu::